tel8618217223380/mollify/trunk/mollify/ReadMe.txt

 2) Modify "configuration.php" under directory "mollify", for further instructions see chapter 2.

 3) You are ready to go.
-Open address http://your.host.name/mollify to see your files.
+Open address http://your.host.name/mollify to access your files.

 2. CONFIGURATION